samblenny/markab/dev_journal.md

 # Markab Dev Journal

+Tasks to maybe do soon:
+- [ ] Add font and write function to paint UTF-8 strings
+- [ ] Better wasm<-->js interface for frame buffer dimensions
+- [ ] Convert framebuffer to use 2-bits per pixel
+- [ ] Better way to configure color palette themes
+- [ ] Interrupt handler and state machine for keyboard input
+- [ ] Interrupt handler and state machine for pointer input
+- [ ] Primitive painting app
+- [ ] REPL interface with line editor, history, and scrolling
+- [ ] Block editor interface
+- [ ] Block editor non-volatile storage (drag'n'drop import/export?)

 ## 2022-03-10: Makefile for new WASM module

+Update: the new WASM module works.
+It draws a test pattern with a binary counter.
+Demo is at https://samblenny.github.io/markab/www/

-Current task: build a WASM module from C with LLVM to generate a test pattern in the shared framebuffer.
+Today's task: build a WASM module from C with LLVM to generate a test pattern in the shared framebuffer.